altdesktop/i3ipc-glib/README.md

 # to events.
 ipc = i3ipc.Connection.new()

 # Query the ipc for outputs.
-For now, the result is a list that represents the
+The result is a list that represents the parsed
-# parsed reply of a command like `i3-msg -t get_outputs`.
+# reply of a command like `i3-msg -t get_outputs`.
 outputs = ipc.get_outputs()

-print('Got outputs:')
+print('Active outputs:')

-print(outputs)
+for output in filter(lambda o: o.active, outputs):
+    print(output.name)

 # Send a command to be executed synchronously.
 ipc.command('focus left')

 # Define a callback to be called when you switch workspaces.
 def on_workspace(self, e):
-    # The first parameter is the connection to the ipc and the second is a dict
+    # The first parameter is the connection to the ipc and the second is an object
-    # containing the data of the event sent from i3.
+    # with the data of the event sent from i3.
-    print('Got workspace data:')
-    print(e)
+    if (e.current):
+        print('Windows on this workspace:')
+        for w in e.current.get_nodes():
+            print(w.get_property('name'))

 # Subscribe to the workspace event
+ipc.subscribe(i3ipc.Event.WORKSPACE)
-ipc.on('workspace', on_workspace)
+ipc.connect('workspace', on_workspace)

 # Start the main loop and wait for events to come in.
 main = MainLoop()
 main.run()
 main.unref()
 ```

+The library exposes the same API to many other scripting languages as well.

 ## Contributing